It’s Men’s Sexual Health Week!

 Grapes

-Like oranges, grapes have a lot of vitamin C. They also contain resveratrol, a plant-based compound known as a phytonutrient.
+Like oranges, grapes have a lot of vitamin C. Another primary component of grapes is resveratrol, a plant-based compound known as a phytonutrient.
 Resveratrol may benefit testicular health and increase sperm production.
 At lower doses, it can also increase sperm motility.
-One study in 20 men found that taking a multivitamin supplement together with resveratrol improved sperm count and sperm motility.
+One study in 20 men found that taking a multivitamin supplement together with resveratrol improved sperm count and motility.

 Oatmeal